Please use the scroll bar at the bottom to see all of the fields.

 Thanksgiving Day, Christmas Day, New Year’s Day

-Docent tours are available to visitors with a complete tour of the Tower including the murals.
-The tours are limited to an eight (8) person maximum.
+Docent-led tours are available to visitors with a complete tour of the Tower including the murals.
+The tours are available for groups of at least 4 people but not more than 8 people.
 The length of the tour is about 30 – 40 minutes.
 Visitors will learn about the Tower’s inception, the Public Work of Art Projects’ influence, and history of the twenty-six artists.
-A $8 fee will be charged for a full tour of the murals.
-A $5 fee will be charged for a tour of the second floor only.
+A $8 fee per person will be charged for a full tour of the murals.
+A $5 fee per person will be charged for a tour of the second floor only.

 Elevator Entrance Fees*

 * A service fee will be added for pre-purchased online ticket sales.

 Transportation: Muni #39; limited automobile parking

 Please note that parking at the tower is very limited, and at peak times the line of cars waiting to reach the lot can be very long.
 Muni’s #39 Coit bus travels between Coit Tower and Fisherman’s Wharf.
 For a scenic hike to the tower, climb Telegraph Hill’s eastern slope via the Filbert Street stairs, which pass through the Grace Marchant Garden, or the Greenwich Street stairs.